GuildCrafts/web-development-js/_goals/150-Mac_Calculator_Clone.md

 - [ ] Each operation request responds with `JSON`
 - [ ] When the calculator is waiting for an operation request response, it ignores all input

-### Stage 5
+#### Stretch Stage 2

-In stage 5 you are going to add persistence to your express server.
+In this stage you are going to add persistence to your express server.
 We're going to be persisting the history of the users calculations.
 We're also going back to just having one calculator on the page.

 ![calculator-with-history](https://cloud.githubusercontent.com/assets/8385/22572149/9be3c83e-e957-11e6-9431-9b9742b6b4af.png)